FreeBugs/node-cppMsg-dynamic/Readme.md

 # Binary data structure transformation for JavaScript
-## Forked from node-cppMsg because it lacked support for arrays.
+#### Forked from node-cppMsg to integrate new features: dynamic array length and null-terminated strings

 ## Installation

 Using npm:

-    $ npm install cppMsg-dynamic
+    $ npm install cppmsg-dynamic

 To run the tests: